 - The card is not connected to your other personal or banking information.
 If you become a victim of theft or scam, you will not potentially lose your entire bank account, unlike a debit card.

-- You have online access to your account 24/7 worldwide which means you can always load your preferred currency for use anywhere.
+- You have online access to your account 24/7 worldwide, which means you can always load your preferred currency anywhere.

 Cons of the CIBC AC Conversion Card

 - It is not a credit card.
-If you are looking to spend money you don’t currently have, this card will not do it for you.
+If you want to spend money you don’t currently have, this card will not do it for you.
 You must have the funds already loaded on the card.

 - Purchasing currencies and loading on the CIBC AC Conversion Card using a credit card and earning points or rewards on the credit card is possible.
 However, this transaction may appear as a cash advance on some credit cards and cost you cash advance fees.